sietzeberends/Gekke-Hackers-RailNL/README.md

 ## Getting started

 ### Prerequisites
-1. Powershell
+1. Powershell/Cmd
 2. Python 3.6.3

 ### Running the program
-The application is run by executing application.py from the main folder.
+The application is run by executing application.py with command line arguments:

-Command-line arguments will be used in the final version of this project.
-However, right now, configuration of the application is still done in application.py.
-Running application.py runs the program and all it's algorithms.
-The following configurations are possible:
+application.py arg1 arg2 arg3 arg4 arg5

+The following arguments should be given:

-0: Choose which map to use (use either HollandFilepath or NetherlandsFilepath)
+arg1: Choose which map to use:
+   National
+   Holland
-1: Amount of Hillclimbers that are created -> change the value of amountOfHillclimbers
+arg2: Amount of Hillclimbers that are created:
+   Positive integer
-2: Amount of iterations that every Hillclimber does -> change the value of iterationsInHillclimber
+arg3: Amount of iterations that every Hillclimber does -> change the value of iterationsInHillclimber:
+   Positive integer
-3: Turn simulated annealing on or off for every Hillclimber and Choose a cooling strategy -> change value of simulatedAnnealing in:
+arg4: Turn simulated annealing on or off for every Hillclimber and choose a cooling strategy:
    a: off
    b: linear
    c: exponential
    d: Geman & Geman
    e: hardcoded on a very low acceptation chance

-5: Print additional details e.g. new highscores that are reached while the algorithm is running -> change the value of additionalDetails
+arg5: print additional details e.g. new highscores that are reached while the algorithm is running:
+   True
+   False

 ## Structure
 0. The application is run by executing application.py from the main folder